 - Sichuan peppercorns (these are sort of key, so if you can’t find them, you can order from Amazon, here.)

-- Chili oil ~ a chili infused oil, used as a condiment
+- Chili oil ~ a chili infused oil, used as a condiment.
+I have a FABULOUS recipe for homemade chili oil.

 - Tahini ~ a sesame paste (you can substitute peanut butter)